What Is Respiratory Syncytial Virus (RSV)?

 - premature infants and infants age 6 months and younger

-For additional information, read Reducing the Burden of Respiratory Syncytial Virus Across the Lifespan by NFID Medical Spokesperson William Schaffner, MD and the NFID Progress Report: Reducing the Burden of RSV across the Lifespan.
+For additional information, read the NFID Call to Action: Reducing the Burden of RSV across the Lifespan (2022).

 Symptoms

-Similar to other respiratory viruses like influenza (flu) or COVID-19, symptoms of RSV infection include runny nose, coughing, sneezing, fever, decreased appetite, and wheezing.
-In very young infants, the only symptoms may be irritability, decreased activity, and breathing difficulties.
-Those infected with RSV usually show symptoms within 4 to 6 days after getting infected.
-Healthy adults infected with RSV may have few symptoms but can still spread virus to others.
+In young infants, the only symptoms may be fussiness, less activity, and trouble breathing.
+People with RSV usually start showing symptoms 4-6 days after getting infected.
+Healthy adults may not have many symptoms but can still spread the virus to others.

-Individuals infected with RSV are usually contagious for 3 to 8 days and recovery usually takes 1 to 2 weeks.
-However, some infants, and those with weakened immune systems, can continue to spread the virus for as long as 4 weeks, even after they stop showing symptoms.
+Most people with RSV are contagious for 3-8 days and get better in 1-2 weeks.
+However, some infants and people with weakened immune systems can keep spreading the virus for up to 4 weeks, even after they feel better.

 Prevention

-The best ways to help prevent the spread of RSV include the following:
+The best ways to help prevent the spread of RSV include:

 - Cover coughs and sneezes